swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/07-SSHEC2Instance.md

 We will now use the private **.pem** file of the key pair generated earlier to open a SSH session to the EC2 instance.

 1. In a terminal window, use the ssh command to connect to the instance.
-You specify the path and file name of the private key (.pem), the user name for your instance, and the public DNS name or IP Address of your instance.
+Specify the path and file name of the private key (.pem), the user name for your instance, and the public DNS name or IP Address of your instance.

 ```bash
 ssh -i /path/my-key-pair.pem ec2-user@<ip-address>